 The Natural History Museum of Vienna owns one of the largest meteorite collections in the world.
-With over 7,000 catalogued objects (which represent about 2,400 different meteorites), it lies in third place, behind the Smithsonian National Museum of Natural History in Washington, D.C.
+With currently (December 2018) over 10,300 catalogued objects (which represent about 2,550 different meteorites), it lies in third place, behind the Smithsonian National Museum of Natural History in Washington, D.C.
 (USA), and the National

 The Hall 5 of the Natural History Museum contains the largest meteorite display in the world.
 Currently, after a thorough renovation and modernization of the hall (in 2012), there are about 1,100 meteorites on display (including 650 different meteorites, consisting of 300 falls and 350 finds).

 Not only is the Viennese collection large, it also has the longest history of all meteorite collections and was and remains an important research center for meteorites and associated impact rocks.
 Meteorites were already collected

 in Vienna when they were still regarded as earthly phenomena (meteorite ~ aerolite ~ air stone).

 Of course, one could always find materials in the wonder cabinets of the rulers which had fallen to Earth and which, depending